 Another trial lasted six months and involved 40 participants with progressive MS. This study indicated significant improvements in fatigue and depression.

 Naltrexone was approved by the FDA as a treatment for opiate addiction in 1984 and as a treatment for alcohol addiction in 1994.
 MS treatment is an off-label use of the drug, meaning the FDA has not specifically approved it for this purpose.

-During the pilot studies mentioned above, where Naltrexone was administered at very low doses, a few people experienced urinary tract infections, sleep disturbances, vivid dreams, mild agitation, and produced abnormal liver test results.
+During the pilot studies mentioned above, where naltrexone was administered at very low doses, a few people experienced urinary tract infections, sleep disturbances, vivid dreams, mild agitation, and abnormal liver test results.

 Naltrexone can also cause allergic reactions.
 Get medical help immediately if you experience difficulty breathing or swelling in the face, throat, eyes, lips, or tongue.